MaritimeResearchInstituteNetherlands/MLOPS-sandbox/README.md

 # Available tools
 - With a local installation, the mlflow user interface should be available at <code>http://localhost:5000</code>
 - With a local installation, the Jupyter notebook UI should be available at <code>http://localhost:8888/lab</code> using the link provided during the build process (the standard way Jupyter does this)
+- With a local installation, the opa should be available at <code>http://localhost:8181</code>

+# Opa note:
+- run <code>curl -X PUT --data-binary @access_policy.rego http://localhost:8181/v1/policies/main</code> to give the OPA service the rule you defined - it will return {} (empty object) if there are no errors
+- run <code>curl http://localhost:8181/v1/policies</code> to confirm that your policy (rego) is within the list of policies that OPA now has
+- run <code>curl -X POST --data-binary @input.json 'http://localhost:8181/v1/data/example/allow_access' -H 'Content-Type: application/json'</code> to have OPA scan the contents of the input.json file to make sure it complies with the policies you've defined - should see a response like {"result":false/true}
+An example policy and example input can be found in ./docker/opa

 # Notice
-This setup originated from <code>https://github.com/amoat7/mlflow_tutorial</code>, but was heavily modified.
+This setup originated from <code>https://github.com/amoat7/mlflow_tutorial</code> and from <code>https://github.com/vastevenson/opa-rego-json-intro-example-vs</code> but was heavily modified.
 Rights etc.. need to be checked (it is AGPL-3.0 licensed)